JetsonHacksNano/CSI-Camera/README.md

 <h2>OpenCV and Python</h2>
 Starting with L4T 32.2.1 / JetPack 4.2.2, GStreamer support is built in to OpenCV.
-The OpenCV version is 3.3.1 for those versions.
 Please note that if you are using earlier versions of OpenCV (most likely installed from the Ubuntu repository), you will get 'Unable to open camera' errors.
 <br>
 If you can open the camera in GStreamer from the command line, and have issues opening the camera in Python, check the OpenCV version.